Flutex Side Effects

 Applies to triamcinolone topical: topical application cream, topical application lotion, topical application ointment, topical application spray

-In addition to its needed effects, some unwanted effects may be caused by triamcinolone topical (the active ingredient contained in Flutex).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, triamcinolone topical (the active ingredient contained in Flutex) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blistering, burning, crusting, dryness, or flaking of the skin